-According to biotechnology policy expert and novelist Jamie Metzl, this bizarre thought experiment is much closer to becoming a reality than you might think.
+According to biotechnology expert and novelist Jamie Metzl, this bizarre thought experiment is closer to becoming a reality than you might think.
 Jamie has spent the last eight years exploring the staggering opportunities and dangers associated with genetic modification.
 His articles and new book raise the question: what will happen if the world approaches a genetic arms race?

 Take a look at Jamie’s top insights into the technology he predicts will change our world.